UMM-CSci-4453/Lab-6/README.md

 <https://mariadb.com/kb/en/cursor-overview/>

-When you implement the example (and you should DEFINITELY implement the example), you will need to modify the code to use your database.
+When you implement the example (and every member of your group should implement the example in their database), you will need to modify the code to use **your** database.
+One extra change.
+The sample code uses `p1` twice.
+Instead of this, make the second example use a procedure called `p2`.

 It's possible that you will accidently create an infinite loop so I've enabled our usual power user.
 Review this: